-Rehabilitation or Habilitation Plan of Treatment-a written plan established and reviewed periodically by an attending Physician which describes the services and supplies for the Rehabilitation or Habilitation care and treatment to be provided to a Participant.
+Rehabilitation or Habilitation Plan Of Treatment-a written plan which describes the services and supplies for the Rehabilitation or Habilitation care and treatment to be provided to a Participant.
+The written plan must be established and periodically reviewed by an attending Physician.